 If your kids are younger, you may not want paints and other messy craft kits out for them to reach when you are not there.
 Using large bins to house craft kits works well.
-These bins can be stored in a cabinet behind doors or a closet top shelf.
+These bins can be stored in a cabinet behind doors or on a closet top shelf.

 Have a table and some chairs.

 It can be small or large but always use an older table and chairs that you don't mind getting paint or stuff on it.
 The more kids you have, the larger the table, the better.
-This size table will give them a lot of space to spread out.
+This side table will give them a lot of space to spread out.

 Determine the unit you will use to store the craft supplies

 If you use open shelves, store the heavier bins on the bottom shelves.
 IKEA has some tall open shelves you can use that are affordable.
 You can interlock them together.
 Always attach the open shelving and any tall cabinets to the wall with earthquake straps.
 This will make sure they don't tip over if a kid decides to climb them.